 Hearty Soup Ready in 30 Minutes

-This one-pot wonder takes three easy steps and can be ready in about 30 minutes.
+This one-pot wonder takes just a few simple steps and can be ready in about 30 minutes.
 Filled with Italian sausage, cheese tortellini, spinach and delicious flavors of onion and garlic.
 It’s hearty, comforting and oh so delicious!
 Guaranteed to be a family favorite or a meal you make for a crowd that’s coming over for dinner.

 Tuscan Tortellini Soup by The BakerMama